-There are a few things to look for in the profiles results:
+There are a couple of things to look for in the profiles results:

 - An email address in the profile

-Locations not only have their own feed on Instagram but also their own Story just like hashtags that you can contribute to when you use the location sticker in your own Stories.
+Locations not only have their own Instagram feed but also their own Story, and hashtags that you can contribute to when you use the location sticker in your own Stories.